LoDAlphA/Eastern-Sun-Rises/readme.txt

 Beware that it is neither allowed to talk about this @Phrozenkeep or @Snej.
 So if you run into any trouble setting it up PM me on either.
 I warned you.

-As the current version feature the bufficon overlay and d2dye system which both are NOT compatible with D2Loader I recommend to stop using it and load load the D2HackIt.dll and nohide.dll via D2Mod or Plugy by adding D2HackIt=D2HackIt.dll and nohide=nohide.dll for NON D2SE Users.
+As the current version feature the bufficon overlay and d2dye system which both are NOT compatible with D2Loader I recommend to stop using it and load the D2HackIt.dll and nohide.dll via D2Mod or Plugy by adding D2HackIt=D2HackIt.dll and nohide=nohide.dll for NON D2SE Users.
 D2SE Users can use the D2SE_Setup.ini by adding ModDll1=D2Hackit.dll and ModDll2=nohide.dll.
 You will need to place both dlls and the d2hackit.ini in your ES Main folder.
 The rest can stay in the plugin folder.